OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_appendix.md

 ### Older type 4835 and 4330 (pre 2013)

 4835 optodes with a serial number less than 300 and 4330 optodes with a serial number less than 1000 use the following command set.

-XXX note these optodes use two different levels of passkey (1 and 1000) depending on which setting needs to be changed.
+These optodes can use two different levels of passkey (1 and 1000) depending on which setting needs to be changed   .

 1. immerse the optode in the 100 % solution
 1. connect to the optode and open a terminal session